Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: Introduction

-The rest of this paper is organized as follows: Related work is discussed in Section \ref{sec:review}.
-OFDM communication system is introduced in Section \ref{sec:sys}.
-In Section \ref{sec:ai}, the model and training approaches of DCCN receiver and equalizer are introduced.
-Numerical evaluation results are presented in Sections \ref{sec:eval}.
-Finally, the paper is concluded in Section \ref{sec:dis}.
+The rest of this paper is organized as follows: The related work is discussed in Section~\ref{sec:review}.
+An overview of an OFDM system and channel estimation approaches are provided in Section~\ref{sec:sys}.
+In Section~\ref{sec:ai}, the design and training approach of the DCCN receiver are presented.
+The numerical results are presented in Section~\ref{sec:eval}.
+Finally, the conclusions and future directions are discussed in Section~\ref{sec:dis}.